-With 55 locations across six states, Dirt Cheap is a bargain hunter's paradise.
+With over 100 locations across eight states, Dirt Cheap is a bargain hunter's paradise.
 We offer leading private label and name brand merchandise for as much as 30-90% off regular retail prices.
 With discounts like that, why would anyone pay full price?
 Whether you're a price-conscious shopper or simply love the thrill of finding great bargains, our amazing deals on leading private label and name brand merchandise will keep you coming back for more.
-We purchase our merchandise from retailers all over the country, so we may carry items that you would only find in those regions.
-Our merchandise changes daily, and sometimes weekly, so it's always a bargain hunter's paradise.
+We purchase our merchandise from retailers all over the country, so we may carry items that you would not usually find in your region.
+Our merchandise changes weekly, and sometimes daily, so it pays to stop in often!

 What is the difference between Dirt Cheap and other retailers?

 Most retailers have an established set of vendors and distributors who they purchase goods from at a wholesale price.
 Dirt Cheap is a retailer in the secondary market, which means that we purchase goods from traditional retailers who have had a hard time selling those items through normal channels of distribution due to errors in purchasing, increased competition or down economies.
-Our merchandise changes weekly, and sometimes daily, so it's always a unique shopping experience.
+The variety of merchandise we purchase creates a unique shopping experience.